Epinator88/Ep1nsArsenal/README.md

-!ONLY WORKS ON PAPER SERVERS, 1.20.4 TESTED.
+!1.20.4 TESTED.
 MAY NOT WORK ON LATEST VERSION!

 Hello!
 This is the first plugin I've made, and the first plugin I've finished and published to github.
 It adds a few items to Minecraft, that are specifically meant for combat purposes and cannot be crafted.
 Enjoy!